What does W-BAD stand for?

 - Patients to receive informed consent (be it via a black box warning or a signed form prior to prescription) about the risks and dangers of taking benzodiazepines (dependence, tolerance, withdrawal, adverse effects) before starting the drugs as well as the risks and dangers of combining benzodiazepines with certain other drugs.

-- New patients to be given short-term prescriptions only, which are limited to 2-4 weeks (4 weeks should include the tapering off time), as well as informed consent prior to prescription (including that even short-term use does not negate all risks).
+- New patients to be given short-term prescriptions only (unless there is a proven medical need/exception, which should be the rare minority), which are limited to 2-4 weeks (4 weeks should include the tapering off time), as well as informed consent prior to prescription (including that even short-term use does not negate all risks).

 - Existing physically dependent patients to not be forced to come off the drugs abruptly against their will or at a taper rate that is faster than their body can tolerate.

 - Support made available in the form of slow, patient-controlled tapering for already-dependent patients who do wish to taper off.

 - Medical students and other prescribers to be required to be better-educated about recommended benzodiazepine prescribing practices, tapering practices, and the signs and symptoms of benzodiazepine tolerance/toxicity/interdose withdrawal/physical dependence/withdrawal/protracted withdrawal syndrome.